ylm-py/docs/docs/Object-Storage/Tutorial/autoscale.md

 To activate auto-scaling:

-* Login to your Object Storage Panel
+* Log into your Object Storage Panel
 * Open the tab 'Storage Settings' (see also in image above)
 * Select a storage, go to 'more' and click on 'Auto-Scaling Settings'